-The bohemian atmosphere, the terraces, the cobblestone streets and the shutters made of wood reign in the Trastevere neighborhood when the sun goes down.
-All these details create a true Italian flair that make visiting this neighborhood at night one of the must-do things to do in Rome.
+The bohemian atmosphere, the terraces, the cobblestone streets and the shutters made of wood reign in Trastevere when the sun goes down.
+All these details create a true Italian flair that make visiting this neighborhood at night one of the must-see plans in Rome.

-There are bridges with musicians, hills to climb for extraordinary views and also some of the best gelato shops in Rome that you will love to visit to taste their flavors.
-Chances are, once you start your tour, you'll want to stay there all night.
+Chances are, once you start your tour, you will want to stay there all night long.
 Take advantage of the time of your visit to venture out and discover the wonders of this area near the west of the great Tiber River.
 Here I recommend the best of them.

-1. Get to know the heart of the place in Santa Maria Square
+1. Get to know the heart of the place in Piazza Santa Maria.

-The Ponte Sisto is among the most beautiful places that crosses the Tiber, connecting Trastevere with Rome and its center.
-Therefore, visiting it is a great answer to the question "what to do in Trastevere at night".
-Across this bridge, you will find various musicians that will delight and entertain you.
+The Ponte Sisto is among the most beautiful places that crosses the Tiber, connecting Trastevere to Rome and its center.
+Therefore, visiting it is a great answer to the question what to do in Trastevere at night?
+Across this bridge, you will find various musicians that will delight and amuse you.

 When crossing it, you should take it easy if you are looking to get some of what the street vendors have to offer.
 Thus, some pieces of their street artists will stay with you and you will take them home as a pleasant souvenir.
-Of course, don't forget to bring your camera and keep those images for a long time.
+Of course, don't forget to bring your camera and save those images for a long time.
 Also, you can visit it on a tour of Trastevere.

 This pedestrian bridge was built during the 15th century by order of Pope Sisto IV.
 Parts of an old Roman bridge were used.
 There are even rumors that a part of it was also made with stone from the Colosseum.
 In addition, the views towards St. Peter's dome in the Vatican are fantastic.